 AGRIS started in 1975 by the Food and Agriculture Organization (FAO) of the United Nations, to serve users from both developed and developing countries, to enable access to available knowledge in agriculture, science and technology.

-Currently, AGRIS is an international collaboration and partnership of a network of data providers from more than 150 institutions in 65 countries.
+Currently, AGRIS is an international collaboration and partnership of a network of more than 350 data providers from up to 145 countries.